Nice-prompt/.prompts/README.md

 Tip: Copy your prompt in [Nice Prompt Extension](https://marketplace.visualstudio.com/items?itemName=Niceprompt.nice-prompt) after you connected the folder to the repository.
 Your local markdown file will be automatically updated.

-## SQL Style Guide

-This repository also includes a comprehensive PostgreSQL SQL Style Guide (`database/code-format-sql.md`) to ensure consistency in your SQL code.
-Refer to this guide when writing or reviewing SQL code for your projects.

 ## Contributing

 Contributions to this repository are welcome!
 If you have ideas for new prompts or improvements to existing ones, please submit a pull request or open an issue.